-Puppies should have water at night and at all other times.
+Yes, puppies should have water at night and at all other times.
 Restricting water, while advised by some, carries real risks.

 As the proud owner of a new pooch, you’ll instinctively want to care for them and do right by them.
 There can be a lot of things to consider and you will find you have a lot of questions.
-As a vet, one thing I am often asked by a new owner is if they should restrict their pup’s water access or not.
+As a vet, one thing I am often asked by a new owners is if they should restrict their pup’s water access or not.